learning-zone/java-basics/README.md

 1. Difference between arrayList and linkedList
 1. How do you configure Hibernate with Spring for a webapp?
 1. What are jsp implicit objects?
-1. Difference between <sendRedirect> and <forward>
+1. Difference between sendRedirect and forward
 1. Use of UML diagram (sequence,activity,usecase) and what are the tools used to draw the same.
 1. Tell me what happens when a servlet is invoked, when is init invoked and when is sevice invoked.
 1. servlet, ejb, jsp lifecycle
-1. What are the major additions for jdk from 1.4 to 1.5, from 1.5 to 1.6 and so on.
+1. What are the major additions for jdk from 1.7 to 1.8 and so on.
 1. Show how serialization in java works
 1. Better way to manage transactions.
 1. say we have metadata information for a table, that is common to so many pages in jsp then tell me the better way to implement the same.